 My point man was struck down and killed and I was seriously wounded in the initial engagement that morning.

 The company remained encirled on the highground of the ridge where I'd first engaged the enemy that morning for the next three days & nights, unable to move through the NVA around them.
 In one action on 8 Mar, 18 men of Company A were wounded and two killed by enemy mortars and hand grenades.
 They ran out of water and had to suck moisture from banana trees, sprinkled with cool-aid.
 On the third day at that location the remaining 32 men in the field were extracted by helicopter, about half of them wounded--according to two eyewitnesses.

-The medic, Sp4 Brian Wolfe, who held my lungs together for four hours while A Company vigorously engaged the NVA with organic weapons and tactical air support attempting to suppress enemy fire enough to get a medevac in, had been wounded himself (shrapnel) two days earlier on 4 Mar, but had stayed in the field to continue to aid and treat the wounded.
+The medic, Sp4 Brian Wolfe, who cared for me and other wounded for four hours while A Company vigorously engaged the NVA with organic weapons and tactical air support attempting to suppress enemy fire enough to get a medevac in, had been wounded himself (shrapnel) two days earlier on 4 Mar, but had stayed in the field to continue to aid and treat the wounded.

 5 Selected Tien Phuoc Battle Map Locations

 The map above shows 5 specific locations where 3rd Platoon and I [A/1/52d Inf] engaged the NVA during the Battle for Tien Phuoc.